10 Best Outboard Boat Motors

 Matching Motor Size to Your Boat

-When shopping for the best outboard boat motors, start with your hull’s weight, length, and transom height.
+Start with your hull’s weight, length, and transom height.
 Small inflatables and kayaks generally perform well with 3–6 HP gas outboards or 30–55 lb thrust electric motors.
 Jon boats and compact fishing skiffs that carry more gear often need 8–12 HP gas units or 55+ lb thrust electrics to push against wind and current.
-Always check the transom rating plate on your boat; mounting an engine that exceeds the maximum horsepower can compromise stability and void insurance coverage.
+Always check the transom rating plate on your boat; mounting an engine that exceeds the maximum horsepower can compromise stability and can affect insurance coverage.

 Shaft length is just as important as power.
 Short-shaft motors, typically around 15 inches, pair with inflatable and small aluminum boats.
 Long-shaft models extend roughly 20 inches and are necessary for deeper transoms found on larger fishing hulls.
 Running a short shaft on a deep transom will cause ventilation and overheating, while a long shaft on a shallow transom creates excess drag and steering stress.